jaylenwang7/jaylenwang7.github.io/_pages/about.md

 * I love making, talking about, and eating food.
 I may ask you questions such as "what fruit do you think is underrated?".
 I apologize in advance.
 * I enjoy hiking and basically anything with fresh air.
 Always chasing the thrill of eating a day-old PB&J after reaching the top.
 * I love listening to podcasts (of almost any kind) and reading books (especially non-fiction, memoirs, and poetry).
 Please give me recs :)
-* While you're here, participate in my anonymous, very scientific [data collection](https://forms.gle/NiYerAvgQ5JkidE5A).
-I'm trying to see some things.